tarpn_logo

 If a NinoTNC is removed after the enumeration is complete, the COM port numbers will not be reassigned until the next operating system reset.
 Unplugging a TNC and then plugging the USB into a different port will result in the TNC reappearing, possibly as the same name.
 But the name isn't sticky through reset!
 Consequently, if the TNCs are assigned and some are replugged, and then later the host computer resets, the TNCs will show up with a new enumeration and the node will not function correctly.

-The workaround for this behavior that we're using for now for Raspberry PI and Linux, is after your NinoTNCs are all plugged in, reset the host comuter Now use the TNCs in the "final" enumeration.
+The workaround for this behavior that we're using for now for Raspberry PI and Linux, is after your NinoTNCs are all plugged in, reset the host computer Now use the TNCs in the "final" enumeration.

 On MSWindows, you can identify the USB/serial devices in the device manager.
 Unplugging and replugging one of the NinoTNCs will allow you to see which COM unit is which NinoTNC.